 Additionally, the fire safety aspect is crucial, given the combustible nature of thatch.
 Integrating modern solar technology with these traditional roof materials demands a bespoke approach, often involving specialised installers who can navigate these complexities while adhering to local building regulations and preserving the roof’s aesthetic and functional characteristics.

-Regulations and Permissions
+Regulations And Permissions

 In most cases, homeowners looking to install solar panels don’t need to worry about obtaining planning permission, which simplifies the process significantly.
 This ease of installation is part of the appeal of solar energy systems for residential use.